Leaders’ Conference 2017

 Matt Schmucker was born in Pennsylvania into a large Roman Catholic family (seven sons!) and was converted in his senior year at university.
 For 25 years, Matt served as an elder at Capitol Hill Baptist Church and oversaw the 9Marks Ministries.
 Today he organises Together for the Gospel (t4g.org) and CROSS (crossforthenations.org), a student missions conference and helps pastor Anacostia River Church in Washington DC.
 He is the co-author of Elders in the Life of the Church.
 He and his wife, Elizabeth, have five children.

-Michael Reeves is President and Professor of Theology at Union School of Theology, which has hubs across the UK making an accredited theological education geographically and financially accessible for all.
+Michael Reeves is President and Professor of Theology at Union School of Theology, which has hubs across the UK, a residential campus in Wales and a Centre in Oxford making an accredited theological education geographically and financially accessible for all.
 He is the author of books such as Introducing Major Theologians, Why the Reformation Still Matters, The Unquenchable Flame, The Good God and Christ our Life.
 He is married to Bethan, and they have two daughters, Lucy and Mia.

 Paul Rees grew up in Wales and worked as a dentist for ten years before studying theology at Moore College in Sydney.
 Married to Shiona they have four children.
 After leading a church in the US they moved back to the UK in 2009 and now live in Edinburgh where he is Lead Pastor at Charlotte Chapel.
 Paul is an enthusiastic supporter of Welsh rugby; Scottish dancing, live music and eco-houses.